zus2/PyTrain/README.md

 4. The crawl speed is saved and will load automatically until reset.

 ## Pytrain Simple
 An experimental version completely recoded.
-The core controller routine is much more efficient and responsive than Pytrain and could be the basis for a co,plete rework.
+The core controller handler is simpler and much more responsive than Pytrain and should be the basis for a complete rework.
 Install the same way as the main Pytrain program.
-There are no specific instructions - it is very much isntall and go.
+There are no specific instructions - it is very much press to play.

 ## Contribution
 We welcome contributions!
 To contribute: